Ministry of Defence (Spain): First attempt and final unification

 At the beginning of the 20th century, the Air Force started to make its firsts steps and at the very start they were just the air branch of the Army and later it was also created a Naval Air Force subordinated to the Navy.

 During the Civil War, the armed forces split into two sides: the republican and the nationalist.
 In the republican side, there were two main ministries: the Ministry of War and the Ministry of the Navy and Aire Force; in the national side, there were only one unified ministry, the Ministry of National Defence that had all the competences over the three branches.
 After the Civil War, the Francoist regime divided again the former Ministry of National Defence intro three ministries: Ministry of the Army, Ministry of the Navy and the new Ministry of the Air Force (created in 1939).

 This three military departments disappeared in 1977 when they merged into the current Ministry of Defence.
 This new Ministry of Defence established its headquarters in a building belonged to the Ministry of Culture and the three headquarters of the military ministries were destined to hold the main headquarters of each military branch.
 The position of Under Secretary of Defence was created in 1977.
 The new military organization was established in 1984 with the JEMAD as the Chief Operative of the Armed Forces and the Prime Minister (through the Defence Minister) as de facto leader of the Armed Forces.
 The Monarch remained as the symbolic commander-in-chief and the position of Secretary of State for Defence was created too.

-In 2020, the National Intelligence Center returned to the department's structure with Paz Esteban López as its first female director.
+In 2018, the National Intelligence Centre returned to the department's structure, and Paz Esteban López was appointed its first female director in 2020.
+On 2023, the administrative rank of the Center of Systems and Technologies of the Information and Communications was raised to directorate-general and, in September 2024, a new Directorate-General for Strategy and Innovation of the Defence Industry was created from some of the responsibilities of the Directorate-General for Armament and Materiel.